Insurance in Weston, WV and throughout West Virginia in Parsons, WV, Grantsville, WV and the surrounding areas.

-Since 1958, GJ Garton Insurance Agency has been providing our clients in West Virginia, Kentucky and the surrounding areas with insurance coverage that works for them.
+Since 1958, GJ Garton Insurance Agency has been providing our clients in West Virginia and the surrounding areas with insurance coverage that works for them.
 As your insurance partner, we’ll help you make smart decisions – protecting you from the unexpected and planning for the predictable.

 One of the main factors in attracting and retaining good employees is the benefit program offered by employers.
 This typically starts with your group health insurance plan.

 Regardless of the company’s financials, there are ways to make health insurance available to your employees and their dependents.
 Offering health insurance doesn’t have to break the bank.
 There are many solutions available to small, mid-size, and large employers.

 When employees are worried about their financial situation, they may not be as productive.
 Many individuals today do not have life insurance or adequate savings to cover final expenses, which places additional stress on employees and/or their families when the need arises.

 A group life insurance plan can put your employees’ minds at ease, knowing their family will have resources available when they need them.
 Policies can also include a dependent benefit to help the employee pay for expenses if their dependent passes.
 Another solution is to offer a voluntary life benefit whereby the employee pays a lower premium through payroll deduction than they would if they found coverage on their own.
 Group life insurance is also tax deductible.

 Many employers are faced with offering lower wages than their competitors and find it difficult to find and retain qualified workers.